-Response: The existing entrance driveway and an exit only driveway are located off of Warner Parrott Road an additional exit-only driveway is located off of Linn Avenue.
+Finding: Complies as Proposed.
+The existing entrance driveway and an exit only driveway are located off of Warner Parrott Road an additional exit-only driveway is located off of Linn Avenue.
 The parking lots are located off of interior drive aisles so backing movements are solely contained on-site.
 The existing driveway slopes are less than fifteen percent.